NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Functions: Safe for use on metal, rubber, nylon, and wood; inhibits rust

-During our research into the best nonstick sprays for snow blowers, one of the first things we noticed about CRC’s heavy-duty silicone formula is its rave reviews.
+During our research into the best nonstick sprays for snow blowers, one of the first things we noticed about CRC’s heavy-duty silicone formula was its rave reviews.
 It has a loyal following, with many professional handypeople and tradespeople giving it high marks.
 We couldn’t resist seeing what the fuss was about, so we used it on a snow blower and also sprayed some into stubborn gears on an old fishing reel.

 While this CRC spray soaked into the fishing reel gears, we ran the prepared snow blower over a gravel driveway covered with a foot of wet, icy snow.
 When we hit a section of gravel and dirt we’ve known to be hard on augers and chutes, the CRC formula maintained a nice slick surface and didn’t seem phased by the abrasive snow.
 As for the fishing rod?
 It smoothed out its gear performance with plenty of lubrication.
+Turns out the ample dose of silicone in CRC absolutely does deliver a heavy-duty performance.

 Best Long-lasting